mcaliman/mcaliman.github.io/_posts/en/jekyll/2017-09-17-github-pages-does-not-update-my-site-with-jekyll.md

 published: true
 ---

-> “If you have a procedure with ten parameters, you probably missed some.”
+> If you have a procedure with ten parameters, you probably missed some.
 >
 > – Alan Perlis